Salvatore Lo Russo

-Salvatore Lo Russo (Naples, February 18, 1953) is a former member of the Camorra.
+Salvatore Lo Russo (born February 18, 1953, in Naples) is a former member of the Camorra.
 Officially unemployed, Lo Russo was the head of the powerful Lo Russo clan, a Camorra clan, now defunct, that was based on its territory within the city of Naples, concentrated specifically in its stronghold of Miano.
 For over 30 years the Lo Russo's organization has extended its influence to numerous neighborhoods in the north of Naples, having branches in France and in Switzerland.

 Arrest

 He was arrested on August 30, 2007, by the Carabinieri at his home in Miano.
 Prior to that, he was arrested during a raid on May 16, 2006, but released a few days later due to lack of evidence.
 On the same day of his arrest, Raffaele Perfetto, one of his closest aides was also arrested at his home in Capodimonte.
 Lo Russo was later held in detention by the Carabinieri and charged with conspiracy to murder rival Camorristi during the Scampia feud.
 Since 2010, Salvatore Lo Russo has decided to break omertà and become a pentito, helping investigators in bringing down his own clan, which however remained active until 2016, when, after the arrest of the last leader of the organization, Vincenzo Lo Russo, the Lo Russo's era was considered ended.